Cycling Accident Claims: Client Stories4 May 2023 | Sophie Davies

 Successful Businessman Awarded £x,000,000 Damages For Severe Brain Injury

 Our client was a successful businessman when he was knocked to the ground.
 He suffered various fractures and internal injuries.
 The most serious injury was a traumatic head injury which left him with a diffuse axonal brain injury.
 Following rehabilitation our client did retain mental capacity, however, the changes to his behaviour meant that he could no longer continue his lucrative career.
-Diffuse axonal injury (DAI) is the tearing of the brain’s long connecting nerve fibres that happens when the brain rapidly shifts inside the skull.
-A DAI injury is difficult to diagnose, but we used the very latest brain scanning techniques to establish the presence of this injury.
+Diffuse axonal injury (DAI) is the tearing of the brain’s long connecting nerve fibres when the brain rapidly shifts inside the skull.
+A DAI injury is difficult to diagnose, but we used the latest brain scanning techniques to establish the presence of this injury.
 Had this not been diagnosed the settlement would not have been commensurate to the injury.
 We were able to achieve a seven-figure settlement plan for our client.

 NHS Doctor Receives 6-figure Settlement